3mdeb/news-and-ideas/_posts/2018-08-14-apu2-validation-with-rte.md

 tuned and feel free to share your awesome projects with RTE in the comment section below!

-For more information about RTE, please check [3mdeb/RTE](https://3mdeb.com/rte/) website.
+For more information about RTE, please check [3mdeb/RTE](https://3mdeb.com/rte/) website, where you can order our new product in 3 different sets.